zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 buffer is included.
 During the last x seconds before the expiration of the lock the events are not considered for transmission.
 The default is currently 60 seconds but might change in future releases.

-* **lock-size**: Defines the amount of events which are loaded into memory and published in one run.
+* **lock-size**: Defines the maximum amount of events which are loaded into memory and published in one run (in one submission per event type).
 By default, all events are loaded into memory.

 ```yaml
 nakadi-producer: